What are Cookies?

 Google Analytics Opt-Out

-If you wish to opt-out from your data being used by Google Analytics, download and install the add-on for your web browser Here.
+If you wish to opt-out from your data being used by Google Analytics on ALL sites that you visit, download and install the add-on for your web browser Here.

 The Google Analytics opt-out add-on is designed to be compatible with Chrome, Internet Explorer 11, Safari, Firefox and Opera.
 In order to function, the opt-out add-on must be able to load and execute properly on your browser.
 For Internet Explorer, 3rd-party cookies must be enabled.
 Learn more about the opt-out and how to properly install the browser add-on Here.